mdj0025/2210-hands-on/getting-started/README.md

 1. The submission report will be shown in the terminal pane at the bottom and it will be available under *Details* -> *View Submission Report*.
 	- The submission report is simply the output of compiling, running a checkstyle audit, and executing JUnit tests.
 It is exactly what you would see at the command line if you were doing this yourself.
 	- The submission report doesn't show a grade, but it does show you how many tests were run and how many of those passed.
 1. Grading is done with a different script and happens automatically upon submission.
-You should notice that a yellow-highlited *Graded* designation has appeared next to the `LatestSubmission` folder in the left pane.
+You should notice that a yellow-highlighted *Graded* designation has appeared next to the `LatestSubmission` folder in the left pane.
 	- You can see your grade by going back to the *Hands-On: Getting Started* page (just click on it at the top).
 	- Vocareum automatically sends your grade to Canvas, so you should also be able to check in Canvas to see your current grade for any assignment.
 1. From the main Vocareum page you can see grade statistics for all your assignments in a gradebook format.